 Levi, the author of a Second Wind Reviews the Primal Origin.

-First impressions weren’t good, they weren’t great, they were “oh my gosh what am I holding and how did I get this kind of great.
-The shoes had a pink sock liner (yes, I said pink) and were about a size to a size and ½ too big, and yet I Loved them.
+First impressions weren’t good, they weren’t great, they were “oh my gosh what am I holding and how did I get this" kind of great.
+The shoes had a pink sock liner (yes, I said pink) and were about a size to a size and a half too big, and yet, I LOVED them.

 The look fantastic, like a really nice pair of casual dock shoes that you would buy at any nice retailer.
 Then you pick them up and they weigh virtually nothing (6 oz) and feel like they have no solid substance at all.
 Here’s a summary of what I found and my conclusions at the end of testing.

 - As stated, the shoes look great – best-looking (obviously opinion based here) minimalist shoe I’ve seen.

 - Very light weight (coming in at a stated 6 oz)

 - The lace system is wide and non-binding and ends in a zip cord type cinch (like on a rucksack) instead of tying.

 - The shoes are cool (temperature-wise), vented well, and didn’t cause undue sweat.
 I did not get them wet, now that I think about it, so can’t emphatically comment on that but the fact that the upper is vented and there is no insole tells me they would be at home pretty well with water.

 - Flexibility, flexibility, flexibility.
 The flexibility was honestly second to none.
 Though the sole feels solid and showed no sign of wear during my testing, it moves like a sock not a single spot of solidity to be found